stacks-network/docs/src/pages/build-an-app.md

 and [backend logic](/data-storage/indexing-overview).
 Just like Bitcoin, a decentralized network of applications is accessible to anyone and not controlled by any central authority.

-To learn more about the Blockstack network and decentralization, read the [Blockstack overview](/ecosystem/overview).
+To learn more about the Stacks network and decentralization, read the [Stacks overview](/ecosystem/overview).

 ### User-owned data